pjmore/Ceng-356/README.md

         \<host\>:\<port\>

-Ive only ran this off of a localhost so no idea if it works for setting up a remote server.
+I've only ran this off of a localhost so no idea if it works for setting up a remote server.

 #### 3.
   The client is started nearly the same way as the server.
 To run the run CLient.py with the following argument: